AIENGINE/ali/README.md

 Computer Vision [https://github.com/AIENGINE/CVND](https://github.com/AIENGINE/CVND),<br>
 Languages: English (fluent), German (Basic), Hindi/Urdu (Fluent)

-**Career Profile**: Throughout my 5+ years of professional career and 3 years of a student research assistant, I had the opportunity to develop a unique set of skills that has well-grounded my understanding of software development from prototypical to pre-series development.
+**Career Profile**: Throughout my 5+ years of professional career and 3 years of a student research assistant, I had the opportunity to develop a unique set of skills that has well-grounded my understanding of software engineering from prototypical to pre-series development.
 I have supplemented my software-development skills with sound conceptual and practical knowledge that I obtained from various short courses and degrees, such as Certified Professional for Software Architecture (CPSA-F), Udacity Sensor Fusion, and Udacity Computer Vision.
 Combining experience in software development, integration in an industry environment, and a solid understanding of mathematical and conceptual foundations, I am offering potential employers the freedom to solve wide range of problems in their software stack.

 **Skills and Technologies**